diogoamvasconcelos/social_watcher_v2/backend/docs/extensions/adding_new_social_media.md

   - how the data will look like (search result)
   - how the client will be

-- add a client and it's types to the `src/lib`
+- add a client and it's types to the `src/lib` (use exact for the item type)
   - test using `test/manual/*`

 ## Phase 1:

+- add new searchResult type

+  - `src/domain/models/searchResult.ts`

 - Add new social media to: `src/domain/models/socialMedia.ts`
 - propagate all types fixes required for this